-When it comes to approving people for credit cards, credit card companies want to know that they’re taking good risk.
+When it comes to approving people for credit cards, companies want to know that they’re taking good risk.
 After all, it doesn’t make much sense for them to agree to lend people money with no guarantee that they will be paid back.
-Credit card companies decide whether or not someone is a “good risk” for credit by examining a number of factors, including one key factor: an applicant’s credit score.
+Credit card companies decide whether or not someone is a “good risk” for credit by examining a number of factors, including one key factor: the credit score.

 Of course, having bad credit does not necessarily mean that you won’t pay your bills.
 A low credit score can be caused by any number of things, and you may be working hard to try to rebuild your credit.
 If that is the case, you should avoid applying for a travel credit card.
 The likelihood of being approved is low, and when the company checks your credit, it will actually hurt your overall score.
 The better bet is to take your time to repair your credit, and only apply once you have raised your score and know that you can handle a travel credit card responsibly.